maidaly/Arabic_OCR/README.md

 There are many option to run or install the app we will show three of them:
 ### 1. Run via Colab
 you can run colab notebook and go through the ngrok link to run the app.<br>
+**Note:** Sometimes the generated links from ngrok in the colab notebook not working in this case we will not be able to run the app from colab notebook.
+So, if we need to test it we can install it via conda or docker. <br>
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1JMyzh_fnhTtZnN_hfzMmm3Pr3AON89SK?usp=sharing),<br>
 ### 2. Install via conda
 In this step we assume that conda is preinstalled on the machine.
 If conda is not installed you can follow the steps on the that [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)<br>